On two Algorithmic Problems about Synchronizing Automata: Abstract

 \section{Abstract}

-We consider two basic problems arising in the theory of synchronizing automata: deciding, whether or not a given $n$-state automaton is synchronizing and the problem of approximating the reset threshold for a given synchronizing automaton.
+Under the assumption $\mathcal{P} \neq \mathcal{NP}$, we prove that two natural problems from the theory of synchronizing automata cannot be solved in polynomial time.
+The first problem is to decide whether a given reachable partial automaton is synchronizing.
+The second one is, given an $n$-state binary complete synchronizing automaton, to compute its reset threshold within performance ratio less than $d \ln{(n)}$ for a specific constant $d>0$.

-For the first problem of deciding whether or not a given $n$-state automaton is synchronizing we present an algorithm based on~\cite{RandSynch} with linear in $n$ expected time, while the best known algorithm is quadratic on each instance.

-For the second problem, we prove that unless \textsf{P} = \textsf{NP}, no polynomial time algorithm approximates the reset threshold for a given $n$-state $2$-letter automata within performance ratio less than $0.5 c \ln{(n)}$ where $c$ is a specific constant from~\cite{AMS6}.
-This improves the previous result of the author~\cite{MyTOCS2013} about non-approximability within any constant factor and also gives the positive answer to the corresponding conjecture from~\cite{Gerb1}.